Spanish-VisaJoining the Malta and Portugal Golden Visa, Spain has approved a new Startup Act that includes a remote work visa for non-EU nationals.

 In January 2023, Spain rolled out its Digital Nomad Visa as part of the new Startup Act—an array of measures created to boost entrepreneurship and attract foreign investments to the country.
 This visa option enables non-EU/EEA remote workers and freelancers to live and work in Spain for an initial 12-month period, extendable for up to five years.

 Spain’s Digital Nomad is similar to a full employment visa.
-It grants temporary residency rights to foreigners for up to one year, provided they are employed and meet the Spain Digital Nomad Visa income requirements.
+It grants temporary residency rights to foreigners for up to one year, provided they are employed and meet Spain’s Digital Nomad Visa income requirements, have medical insurance, and have a valid passport.

-• Extended Stay: The Spain Digital Nomad Visa enables remote workers to reside and work in Spain for a prolonged period.
+• Extended Stay: Spain’s Digital Nomad Visa enables remote workers to reside and work in Spain for a prolonged period.

 • Family Inclusion: This Spanish visa provides the opportunity to bring along family dependents.